skyvine/personal-code/README.md

 ```

 Using the postfix syntax for labels indicates to the reader that the keyword is directly
-linked to the following value(s), due to the meaning of a postfix colon character in
+linked to the following value(s), due to the usage of postfix colons in the popular Python
-English prose.
+programming language as well as the meaning of a postfix colon character in English prose.
 Using the default syntax for values avoids this misleading indication.

 ## Leading blankspace
 I use tabs for indentation and spaces for alignment.
 This is more taxing for the writer,